 Common mistakes to avoid when deciding where to build your hay shed

-This is one of the most common questions we get asked, and also one of the most important.
+What factors should you be considering when building your hay shed.
+Here we list some of the most common questions we get asked, and also one of the most important.

 With 15 years of experience behind us, the team at Spanlift know the ins and outs of placing down the ideal location of your hay shed.
 Over the years we’ve worked with a variety of clients, all wanting different outcomes for their farming operations.
 But most of all, they want a reliable hay storage shed that they’ll never regret, one that will improve productivity and guarantee protection of their valuable hay supplies.